tsukhu/rwd-spa-alljs-app/README.md

 * Added support for streaming video using the HTML5 video tags
 * Added i18n support using i18n-node and i18n-node-angular
 * Added Bootstrap switch based visualization of the poll question options (Toggle Switch for radio buttons - UxD improvement)
+* Directives Added - Weather for each location `local-weather` , Bootstrap Toggle Switch for poll questions `input-switch`

 Tools Used
 ----------